memgraph/docs/docs/database-functionalities/streams/implement-transformation-module.md

 sidebar_label: Implement transformation modules
 ---

-The prerequisite of connecting Memgraph to a Kafka stream is having a transformation module that can produce Cypher queries based on the received messages.
-We are going to implement a simple transformation that stores the. properties of each message in a vertex.
+The prerequisite of connecting Memgraph to a Kafka stream is  to have a transformation module that can produce Cypher queries based on the received messages.
+We are going to implement a simple transformation that stores the properties of each message in a vertex.

 ## Using Docker with transformation modules

 If you are using Docker to run Memgraph you will have to create a volume and mount it to access the `query_modules` directory.
-Yes, `query_modules`, becauase Memgraph can load transformations and query procedures from the same directory, even from the same module.
-Mouting a volume can be done by creating an empty directory `modules` and executing the following command:
+Yes, `query_modules`, because Memgraph can load transformations and query procedures from the same directory, even from the same module.
+Mounting a volume can be done by creating an empty directory `modules` and executing the following command:

 ```shell